-Interestingly, we have also found that for Acr and Acs the single-point approach performs equally well with an empirical broadening factor of 0.2 eV.
+Interestingly, we have also found that for Acr and Acs the single-point approach performs equally well with an empirical broadening factor of 0.14 eV.
 This observation can be explained by noticing that the conjugated electronic structure of these photocatalysts induces a high degree of rigidity for these molecules which restricts the configurational space of both molecules.
 Hence, similar good performance of the single-point approach cannot be expected for more flexible molecules.
-We also note that this single-point approach has limited predictive capability as the selection of the optimal broadening parameter has significant influence on the absorption line shape and a) Romero, N. A.; Nicewicz, D. A. Organic Photoredox Catalysis.
-Chem.
-Rev. 2016, 116, 10075-10166. https://doi.org/10.1021/acs.chemrev.6b00057.; b) Twilton, J.; Le, C.; Zhang, P.; Shaw, M. H.; Evans, R. W.; MacMillan, D. W. C. The Merger of Transition Metal and Photocatalysis.
-Nat.
-Rev. Chem.
-2017, 1, 0052. https://doi.org/10.1038/s41570-017-0052.; c) McAtee, R. C.; McClain, E. J.; Stephenson, C. R. J. Illuminating Photoredox Catalysis.
-Trends in Chemistry 2019, 1, 111-125. https://doi.org/10.1016/j.trechm.2019.01.008.; d) Strieth-Kalthoff, F.; James, M. J.; Teders, M.; it cannot be determined adequately without experimental reference.
+We also note that this single-point approach has limited predictive capability as the selection of the optimal broadening parameter has significant influence on the absorption line shape and it cannot be determined adequately without experimental reference.

 In conclusion, we have demonstrated that our multiscale approach can successfully predict optical spectra for photocatalysts molecules.
-The effect of quantum corrections has been found particularly important which could be included in our methodology by employing the GSTA method on classical trajectories in a simple postprocessing method representing negligible computational cost.
+Our approach features two new aspects as compared to other multiscale ensemble approaches: the way we obtain quantum corrected nuclear coordinates and the new method to obtain the final spectrum from the individual peaks.
+The effect of quantum corrections is included in our methodology by employing the GSTA method on classical trajectories in a simple postprocessing method representing negligible computational cost.
+Further improvements can be anticipated by taking into account the dynamics of the ground and excited states via the dipole correlation functions.
 Our analysis indicated that GSTA can be applied succesfully on anharmonic systems where the Wigner sampling does not work.
 It implies that GSTA can also be used to generate initial conditions for photochemical dynamics calculations.
 We have also given a statistical protocol to obtain the width of the line shape function for producing ensemble averaged spectra discriminating in this way between the broadening due to quantization and the inevitable numerical effects.